Online = Convenience and Flexibility for You

 For tips and info, begin with our Online Learning Guide.

-NOTE: We encourage you to come to a short session on D2L.
-Our next D2L sessions will be held at the beginning of spring semester 2015.
+NOTE: We encourage you to come to a short session on D2L Brightspace.
+Our next D2L Brightspace sessions will be held at the beginning of fall semester 2015.

-We encourage you to attend a short session on D2L in our computer labs.
+We encourage you to attend a short session on D2L Brightspace in our computer labs.

-Desire2Learn (D2L) is used by many instructors at Century, even if the class is not offered online.
-D2L is a web-based system that can be used by instructors for sharing content, leading discussions, posting grades, allowing students to upload assignments, and more.
+D2L Brightspace is used by many instructors at Century, even if the class is not offered online.
+D2L Brightspace is a web-based system that can be used by instructors for sharing content, leading discussions, posting grades, allowing students to upload assignments, and more.